mZos/mZos/README.md

 - 👯 I’m looking to collaborate on Android Projects
 - 🤔 I’m looking for help with Firebase firebase and firestore
 - 💬 Ask me about Android application development
-- 📫 How to reach me: Email: mohdzakariya272@gmail.com, Instagram: @mz.zip, LinkedIn: https://www.linkedin.com/in/mohammadzakariya/
+- 📫 How to reach me: LinkedIn: https://t.ly/mZakariya Email: mohdzakariya272@gmail.com, Instagram: @mz.zip
 - ⚡ Fun fact: Road to be a successful programmer is code every day